-Strangers are very intrigued and usually ask me a ton of questions.
-They seem genuinely interested in the lifestyle and say positive and encouraging things when I tell them about it.
+Strangers are very intrigued and usually ask me a TON of questions.
+They seem genuinely interested in the lifestyle.
+Most say positive and encouraging things when I tell them about it.

 Close friends and family have all been very supportive.
 Sure, they might tease here and there, but since I began this lifestyle, most people in my life have adopted some low-waste behaviors of their own.
 And as they say, imitation is the sincerest form of flattery.